-We note that the number of UK firms required to participate in this preparatory phase of reporting is likely to be relatively small.
-We estimate that fewer than 20% of entities will be required to provide the annual quantitative information and the narrative information, and fewer than 10% of entities will be required to submit the quarterly quantitative information.
-The PRA has the ability to require more firms to participate in this preparatory exercise than the minimum thresholds outlined in the Consultation Paper, but we understand that it is not currently the intention of the PRA to do so.
+We note that number of Dutch firms required to participate in this preparatory phase of reporting is likely to be relatively small.
+We estimate that less than 15% of entities will be required to provide the annual quantitative information and the narrative information, and less than 10% of entities will be required to submit the quarterly quantitative information.
+The DNB has the ability to require more firms to participate in this preparatory exercise than